Xomega-Net/Xomega.Docs/docs/tutorial/4-security/2-authentication.md

 # 4.2 Password authentication

-In this section we are going to add a common *Login View* for our application, as well as a service that performs user authentication by email and password.
+In this section, we are going to add a common *Login View* for our application, as well as a service that performs user authentication by email and password.

 :::note
 The final implementation of the authentication will depend on the specific technology we use, and we'll describe it for each technology in the subsequent sections.